aaryatallada/ext2FileSystem/README.md

 # Hey!
 I'm Filing Here

-In this lab, I successfully implemented a 1Mib ext2 File System with 2 directories, 1 regular file, and 1 symbolic link.
+In this project, I successfully implemented a 1Mib ext2 File System with 2 directories, 1 regular file, and 1 symbolic link.

 ## Building